PATjE

+PATjE (born Patrice Jauffret) is a French singer.

+Life and career

-PATjE was born with French nationality in Geneva.
-He was raised between Marseilles, Barcelona, and Geneva.
+Born in Geneva, Switzerland, he was raised in Marseille, Barcelona, and Geneva.
 His first experience in entertainment was theater, which he became passionate about when he was fourteen.

 After his high school diploma he did his Bachelors in America to improve his language skills.
 At that time his friends gave him the nickname PATJE (diminutive of Pat).
 Returning to Europe, he worked in advertising and became the editor of a magazine.
 When he left this multinational firm, he moved to Barcelona, Spain, in order to study at university, his love for entertainment and music came back into his life.
 In 2000 he went to Los Angeles.

 Between 2002 and 2005 he started playing with his band in clubs and international festivals around Los Angeles and released his first digital single between 2005 and 2006.